 Due to government legislation we are not able to authorise any holidays during term time.

 Health screening and the School Nurses

 The school nursing service offers screening to all children in reception year with your consent.
-The nurses aim to see children in the same term that they have their 5th Birthday and screen their vision, hearing and growth.
+The nurses aim to see children in the same term that they have their 5th Birthday and screen their vision and growth.

 Following the screening you will receive a letter giving you the readings.

 The school nurse isn't based on site but we can make contact regarding any health concerns.
 They advise and support staff on the care of children with particular care needs and can be available to advise families on issues such as: